Events & Resources

 Ozempic now $499 via Novo Nordisk, LifeMD tie-up as GLP-1 price war heats up

-Why it matters: Novo’s and Eli Lilly’s blockbuster GLP-1 drugs are becoming cheaper for consumers without health insurance, or whose plans don’t cover the medications.
+Why it matters: Novo and Eli Lilly are offering their blockbuster GLP-1s at cheaper rates for consumers without health insurance, or those whose plans don’t cover the medications.

 • List prices of the most commonly prescribed GLP-1s are $1,000 per month and up.